 In May 2017, the ABA sent a letter to DHS, CBP, and ICE officials that expressed concerns over the increasingly common practice of U.S. border agents conducting warrantless searches of lawyer electronic devices during border crossings.
-In response to the ABA’s letter and similar concerns raised during a meeting between the ABA and DHS officials last June, CBP issued a revised Directive on Border Search of Electronic Devices on January 4, 2018 that includes several key ABA-requested reforms.
+In response to the ABA’s letter and similar concerns raised during a meeting between the ABA and DHS officials in June 2017, CBP issued a revised Directive on Border Search of Electronic Devices on January 4, 2018 that includes several key ABA-requested reforms.
 While not all ABA recommendations were adopted—and more needs to be done—the new CBP border search directive significantly increases the protections for privileged and confidential client information contained on lawyer laptop computers, cell phones, and other electronic devices and is a clear improvement over the prior search policy.
 A brief summary of these useful changes in the new CBP policy is contained in the ABA Border Search Fact Sheet.

 In addition to its efforts to protect the privilege at the U.S. border, the ABA has also urged other federal agencies to strengthen their existing privilege protection policies.
 For example, in response to press allegations in February 2012 that confidential communications between a U.S. law firm and its overseas client were intercepted by a foreign intelligence agency and shared with the NSA and other federal agencies, the ABA sent a letter to, and later met with, senior representatives of those agencies to ensure that the proper policies and procedures are in place to preserve fundamental attorney-client privilege protections for all clients.
 In its response letter, the NSA expressed its commitment to protect the attorney-client privilege and explained its various policies and procedures designed to minimize the acquisition, retention, and dissemination of privileged information.